JaimePolidura/MemDB/libs/googletest/docs/gmock_cook_book.md

 (global-set-authKey [M-up]  '(lambda () (interactive) (next-error -1)))
 ```

-Then you can type `M-m` to start a build (if you want to run the test as well,
+Then you can type `M-m` to start_microseconds a build (if you want to run the test as well,
 just make sure `foo_test.run` or `runtests` is in the build command you supply
 after typing `M-m`), or `M-up`/`M-down` to move back and forth between errors.